 Epileptic seizures are one of the most common neurological conditions.
 The list of possible causes is long and includes strokes, brain injuries, brain tumors or neurodegenerative diseases such as Alzheimer's dementia.
 However, not all patients who experience a single seizure will actually develop epilepsy.
 Epilepsy is defined as multiple spontaneous seizures that are not related to a temporary health condition, as is the case with fever, alcohol withdrawal, or low blood sugar level.

 Epilepsy is a chronic disease.
-In Switzerland, an estimated 1% of the population is affected, which corresponds to about 100,000 people.
-For those affected, there are enormous consequences for their entire living environment – private, family, professional and social.
-In rare cases, epilepsy can even lead to death.
-For this reason, it is very important for epilepsy patients to seek the help of a specialized center that can make the proper medical evaluations and offer appropriate therapies.
+In Switzerland, an estimated 1% of the population is affected, which corresponds to around 100,000 people.
+For those affected, there are enormous consequences for their entire living environment - private, family, professional and social.
+For this reason, it is very important for epilepsy patients to consult a specialized center that can carry out the correct medical assessments and offer appropriate therapies.

 What are the different types of epileptic seizures?